NewberryDIS/frc-data/README.md

 # frc-data
-OCR text and XML files, Metadata for the Newberry's French Revolutionary Pamphlets Collection.
+OCR text, OCR XML files, and XML Metadata for the Newberry's French Revolutionary Pamphlets Collection.

 # French Revolutionary Pamphlets
 This repository contains the OCR text and metadata in-progress from the *French Revolutionary Pamphlets Digital Initiative* at the Newberry Library.
 For more information: http://publications.newberry.org/dig/frc/index